Boston Dynamics adds an ‘arm’ to its robotic dog Spot

 Spot Enterprise represents Boston Dynamics’ second buyable product.
 Its first offering was Spot Explorer, which was released in June 2020.

 After listening to early adopters, Boston Dynamics gave its robot dog a hardware boost and extended WiFi capabilities.
-It can be controlled remotely using the company’s new web browser-based interface, Scout.
+It can be controlled remotely using the company’s new Web browser-based interface, Scout.
 It’s the first Boston Dynamics device equipped with self-charging capabilities and a dock, which means it can be deployed for longer-term missions “with little to no human interaction,” Boston Dynamics said.
 The previous version of Spot had around 90 minutes of battery life before requiring a manual charge.

 Spot is equipped with a series of cameras and sensors, enabling the robot and its operator to see and respond to the world.
 It was built to cruise over rough terrain and can be configured to perform repeatable autonomous missions.